-Net (Loss) Earnings Per Share
+Earnings Per Share

-Basic and diluted net (loss) earnings per share of Class A common stock is computed by dividing net (loss) income attributable to OneWater Inc by the weighted-average number of shares of Class A common stock outstanding during the period.
-Diluted net (loss) earnings per share is computed by giving effect to all potentially dilutive shares.
+Basic and diluted earnings per share of Class A common stock is computed by dividing net income attributable to OneWater Inc by the weightedaverage number of shares of Class A common stock outstanding during the same period.
+For the year ended September 30, 2020, earnings per share is calculated for the period from February 11, 2020 through September 30, 2020, the period following the IPO.
+Diluted earnings per share is computed by giving effect to all potentially dilutive shares.